It was now the beginning of December 2020. Week thirteen takes us on a visit to see Lauren:

 I was on my way home from work.
 Traveling the same two-lane highway I always traveled.
 Listening to some audio book about ‘Inner Peace.’

-Well, on this day, traffic was moving rather slow.
-The speed limit on that particular stretch of road was sixty-five; however, everyone was stuck going a steady ten to twenty due to a merge a few miles ahead.
+On this day, traffic was moving rather slow.
+The speed limit on that particular stretch of road was sixty-five.
+However, everyone was stuck going a steady ten to fifteen because of a merge a few miles ahead.
 It had been like this for months now, so the delay was not unexpected.
-Frustrated, but in no rush to get anywhere, I stayed in the right lane and listened to instructions on how to breathe through stress.
+Frustrated, but in no rush to get anywhere, I stayed in the right lane and listened to instructions on how to “breathe through stress.”

 By doing so I blocked this punk from weaving around us.
 A very common tactic taught to me by my father years prior.

 In no time, the driver was right behind me.
 He successfully got on the ass end of my car but had nowhere to go.
 Of course, I just played dumb and carefully maintained my speed with the car alongside.
 He got closer and closer, eventually laying on his horn once he realized I was purposely blocking him.

 With a smirk, I moved to stage two.